- Master reporting statements - Use "que" to report what others said (dijo que...)

 What You'll Learn

-Overview / Usage
+Overview

 Reported speech (or indirect speech) is how we tell others what someone said without quoting them directly.
 Instead of repeating exact words in quotation marks, we report the content while adjusting verbs, pronouns, and time references to fit the new context.

-🎯 The Core Concept
+The Core Concept

-Direct speech: María dijo: "Tengo hambre" (María said: "I'm hungry")
+Direct speech: Maria dijo: "Tengo hambre" (Maria said: "I'm hungry")

-Reported speech: María dijo que tenía hambre (María said she was hungry)
+Reported speech: María dijo que tenía hambre (Maria said she was hungry)

-At B2 level, you'll learn the systematic rules for transforming direct speech into reported speech, including verb tense changes, pronoun shifts, and how to report different types of statements and questions.
+You'll learn the systematic rules for transforming direct speech into reported speech, including verb tense changes, pronoun shifts, and how to report different types of statements and questions.

 Structure & Formation